NicolasKocher/Simple-Lead-Tracker/README.md

 ## Installation

-To install the Lead Tracker extension, follow these steps:
+To install the Lead Tracker extension, follow this step:

 1. Clone the repository to your local machine or download the files:
    ```sh